-In order to maintain confidentiality and security, the program utilizes an independent provider, Verified by Synergy Gateway (Synergy) for documentation collection and validation.
+In order to maintain confidentiality and security, the program utilizes an independent provider, Verified by Synergy Gateway for field placement documentation collection and validation.
 This process is the Electronic Student Permit Checking (ESPC).
 There is a cost associated with this external agency of $49.95.
-You will receive information on how to access the service once you have completed the registration.
+Please refer to the Paramedic Program ESPC Information Package for details.

 Project Lord Ridgeback (PLRB) is multi-disciplinary experiential learning exercise that simulates a local disaster.
 Interacting with actors who play victims, casualties, emotionally distressed persons and the elderly in a staged, choreographed event, students from a wide range of programs learn by acting and responding as they would in real emergencies.
 Subject matter experts design injects into disaster-related scenarios which simulate authentic workplace demands.